lavague-ai/LaVague/docs/docs/integrations/anthropic.md

 By default, it will use Claude 3.5 Sonnet for both these models.
 You can change these models for other models provided by Anthropic available via LlamaIndex.

-Since Anthropic don't currently provide their own embedding models, we still use the default `text-embedding-3-small` with OpenAI for emebedding.
+Since Anthropic don't currently provide their own embedding models, we still use the default `text-embedding-3-small` with OpenAI for embedding.

 ## Pre-requisites